hafiz-m-awais/Financial-News-Sentiment-Analysis/README.md

   - Validation: 20%
   - Test: 10%

-Dataset files are stored in the `data/` folder.
-Details about the source are provided in `references/dataset_source.md`.

 ## Results
 - **Best Model**: DistilBERT fine-tuned on financial news tweets.
 - **Performance Metrics**: